 The study of braking systems with an emphasis on the diagnosis and repair of hydraulic systems of disc and drum brakes, the machining of rotors brake drums, brake line fabrication, ABS and stability control.
+Due to the safety and nature of this course, students must earn a minimum grade of a 'C' to continue.
 Prerequisites: AUTO106N, AUTO113N, AUTO121N.